chuckmasterson/chuckmasterson.github.io/_posts/2017-09-21-attempts-at-redwood.md

 - All silences.
 ^
 - I should have known
-- From long acquaintance with the leafed:
+- From long acquaintance with the green:
 - As it falls to us who crawl and climb and fly
 - To breathe the air
   - That they steadily render